 - Don’t ignore the smaller museums like the Musee Rodin.
 These museums aren’t the Louvre, but they offer wonderful art and much easier-to-manage crowds.

 - While the idea of wandering into a quaint bistro and getting a meal is great, make some restaurant reservations as well.
 There are a few reasons for this.
-First, many restaurants are simply crowded and booking ahead of time will ensure you can eat where you want.
+First, many restaurants are simply crowded, and booking ahead of time will ensure you can eat where you want.
 The second reason is that some restaurants can catch you off guard with just how expensive they are.
 If you look over their menu and plan ahead, you won’t blow your budget on one meal.

 Finally, if you’re planning what you’ll do in Paris, make sure you give yourself plenty of time just to wander.
 You want to take in all the smaller things that aren’t as tourist-centric, like sitting down for a coffee or wine at a café and people-watching.
+These are all great tips to help you when planning a trip to Paris.